Icaruk/dame/README.md

 - **status** `string`: Status.
 - **response** `any`: Response of the request.
 - **error** `any`: If there was any error during the request it will be here.
+- **redirectCount** `number`: How many redirects have been followed.
+Not present if there have been no redirects.

 <br>